Helping Clients Build Welcoming Workplaces: Benefits That Better Support Black Employees

 In addition to facing discrimination in medical settings, research has shown that Black patients (including children) are misdiagnosed more frequently than white patients, especially for mental illnesses.
 Similarly, despite Black people being 20% more likely to experience mental health issues, only one-quarter of them will receive care (compared to 40% of white people).

 The reason behind misdiagnosis is multifaceted.
-It can include implicit biases affecting how physicians interact with their Black patients.
+Implicit biases may affect how physicians interact with their Black patients.
 Stigma can also be involved—Black people may not be comfortable seeking care if they do not feel their provider will understand their background or be able to relate to them.

 Another cause of the frequent misdiagnoses is rooted in the diagnosis of ailments.
 For example, the algorithm for assessing lung health refers to centuries-old information suggesting Black people have a lower lung capacity than white people.
 This has led to Black patients being undiagnosed and underdiagnosed with respiratory complications.